Madu-J/yogawithme/README.md

 # Real Yoga

 is a platform where users will learn yoga to improve their health and feel happy.
-The website will have one page, four sections with home, about, gallery and sign up.
+The website will have one page with four sections which will consist of home, about, gallery and sign up.

-The "Home section" is the main website while the "About section" is for users to read about what the website stands for and its aim.
-The "Gallery section" is where there will be number of images to showcase what the website is all about and that will go a long way in attracting more customers to Real Yoga.
+The "Home section" is the main page while the "About section" is for users to read about what the website stands for and its aim.
+The "Gallery section" is where there will be number of images to showcase some yoga activities which will go a long way in attracting more users to the website.

 The webpage will have a signup form where any interested person can sign up for yoga training.
 Anyone who sign the form will get an acknowledgment email once signing up is complete.